-- C Cycle of concentration
+C - Cycle of concentration

-- D Design drift loss rate (L/s)
+D - Design drift loss rate (L/s)

-- 3.4.3.2 Increasing the bleed-off rate from a cooling tower system is a simple way to reduce the levels of calcium and alkalinity in the water, thus reducing the calcium carbonate scaling potential.
+3.4.3.2 Increasing the bleed-off rate from a cooling tower system is a simple way to reduce the levels of calcium and alkalinity in the water, thus reducing the calcium carbonate scaling potential.
 However, this is not a cost effective and water saving option.
-Increased blowdown, which means operating the cooling tower system at lower cycles of concentration, requires more make up water and produces more wastewater for disposal.
-Increase of make up leads to the increase of chemicals dosage.
-The minimum cycle of concentration shall be maintained at 6 for fresh water type cooling tower and 2 for seawater type cooling tower.
-Bleed-off control shall refer to the Section 5.2 of this Code.
+Increased blowdown, which means operating the cooling tower system at lower cycles of concentration, requires more make-up water and produces more wastewater for disposal.
+Increase of make-up leads to the increase of chemicals dosage.
+The minimum cycle of concentration should be maintained at six (6) for fresh water cooling tower.
+Bleed-off control should refer to the Section 5.2 of this Code of Practice.